BhagyaAdikari/Calmify-Flask-React-HuggingFace-Mental-Health-Assistant/README.md

 ## 🛠️ Features

 - **Emotion Detection**: Analyzes user text to understand emotions using the `j-hartmann/emotion-english-distilroberta-base` model. 😊😢😠
-- **Conversational AI**: GPT-4 integration for intelligent and empathetic responses. 🧠

 - **User-Friendly Interface**: A seamless front-end powered by React. 💻
 - **Scalable Backend**: Flask API for efficient communication between the front-end and AI models. ⚙️
 - **Personalized Suggestions**: Provides tips and resources for emotional well-being. 🌱